-The process of applying to college can be confusing and intimidating.
-That is why it is important to start planning as early as 9th grade with a 4-year plan.
+It is important to start planning for college as early as 9th grade with a 4-year plan.
 By preparing ahead of time and taking advantage of available resources, the process of selecting and applying to college can be manageable.

 There are many factors to consider when choosing a college.
 It is important to explore factors relating to academics, location, size, quality of campus life, student population, support services, and cost.
 You can call college admissions offices to set up campus visits.
 Also, stop by the school counselor’s office to talk about colleges!